moderndatacompany/dataos.info/docs/resources/stacks/nilus/data_movement_architecture.md

 Once raw data is extracted, the Normalize phase begins.
 This stage is critical for ensuring consistency.
 The goal of normalization in Nilus is to transform disparate source data into a unified, consumable format that aligns with the target data models used in the DataOS Lakehouse.

-F* A particularly important feature of normalization is variant handling.
+* A particularly important feature of normalization is variant handling.
 Source systems may contain data with inconsistencies - fields that occasionally change type or structure.
 Nilus identifies and resolves these variations to produce a clean, type-consistent dataset.
 * This entire process is optimized for speed and scalability, with configurable controls over memory usage, file sizes, and concurrency levels to ensure smooth and predictable processing.

 ### **Load**